How Much You Can Borrow For Your First Home?

 Before you talk to your mortgage broker or lender about a home loan, get an idea of how much you can afford to borrow and repay.

 You must do some research on what type of home you want to purchase and where you want to live.
-This plan will give you an idea of how much you might need to borrow.
+This plan will give you an idea of how much you might need to borrow according to it.
 This decision-making process also involves whether to build a new house or buy an existing one.
 Get an idea of how much you could borrow

 Once you know how much it might cost to buy or build a home, do some math to see how much you could borrow.
 It means calculating an approximate amount of loan as a starting point.
 This strategy will help you work out approximate repayment to add to your budget.